pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 ## Getting started

 PM2 embeds a simple and powerful deployment system with revision tracing.
-[Another step by step tutorial here](https://keymetrics.io/2014/06/25/ecosystem-json-deploy-and-iterate-faster/).

 Please read the [Considerations to use PM2 deploy](#considerations).

 ## Simple deploy

-Baically you only need to add a "deploy" attribute to the ecosystem.json.
+You only need to add a "deploy" attribute to the ecosystem.json file.
 Here is a bare minimum to deploy an application:

 process.json: